White frangipani closeup.

 Take your cutting and let it sit for around 10 minutes while the cut wound scabs over and dries.
 This will help prevent the stem from rotting.
 At this point you can dip the bottom of the cutting in rooting hormone if you wish.

-Step 3: Place Cutting in Soil
+Step 3: Plant Cutting in Soil

-You can place the cutting directly in the ground or in a pot and keep it in a bright location.
+You can plant the cutting directly in the ground or in a pot and keep it in a bright location.
 Frangipanis love lots of light, and direct sun is okay for a cutting.
 They prefer free-draining soil and don’t need much in the way of nutrients—they grow well in the sandy soils we get here in Perth.
-However, for the best results, use good quality soil or potting mix.
-This will help retain moisture, making it easier to keep the cutting hydrated.

 Frangipani with Dry, Shrivelled Branches

-Step 4: Monitor
+Step 4: Monitor and Care

 It usually takes a few months for a Frangipani to develop roots.
 You’ll know the cutting has rooted when you see new leaf growth or when you feel resistance if you gently tug on the cutting.
 Frangipanis, in general, have very small root systems, so my advice is to simply wait until you see buds and leaves starting to grow.

-Water your cutting every two weeks or so as long as the soil doesn’t become too soggy.
 They can sometimes look dead when they are just a stick in the ground but be patient and you will most likely see them spring to life eventually.

 If you grew your cutting in a pot, it’s a good idea to repot it into a larger pot as it matures, as this allows for more root development and gives the plant the space it needs to thrive